Sustainable Procurement Tools

 Selection criteria applied to individual procurement processes must be relevant and proportionate to the subject matter of the contract.
 When selecting suppliers, it is essential to assess the technical capabilities that will be required for the products or services you are procuring to meet your needs.
 Not only is this useful from the buyer’s point of view, as suppliers that can clearly not meet the requirement will be eliminated, but it is also useful for the suppliers as they have a very clear understanding of how serious you are about sustainability and what will be essential for their submission to be successful.

-Any selection criteria deemed appropriate must be tested through the format of the European Single Procurement Document (ESPD).
-For example, it may be appropriate to require bidders to demonstrate their experience of reducing use of scarce materials, managing materials vulnerable to supply disruption or managing waste, this could be worked into the experience related sections of the ESPD (parts 4C.1 and 4C.1.2):
+Any selection criteria deemed appropriate must be tested through the format of the Single Procurement Document (SPD).
+Buyers must issue an SPD for procurement exercises over the threshold (route 3) and it is recommended that it is also used for all route 2 procurements.
+For example, it may be appropriate to require bidders to demonstrate their experience of reducing use of scarce materials, managing materials vulnerable to supply disruption or managing waste, this could be worked into the experience related sections of the SPD (parts 4C.1 and 4C.1.2):

 ‘In answering question 4C.1 please detail your understanding, experience and achievements in cost-effectively providing [insert service] services that ensure, as much as is practicable, security of supply of essential materials, products or equipment.’